SUPREME DEATH/ BLACK METAL ART SINCE 1993

 “We did it in Cleveland because it’s one of the grimmest cities I’ve ever been in,” Sorceron says.
 “It’s where we wrote the last album as well.
 There’s just something about the city that fits this music.
 It’s a crappy, dark, cold place, especially in the winter.
 It’s already a ghost of a place and the winter really amplifies that.
 I couldn’t wait to get back to New York afterwards, but I think being in Cleveland allowed us to capture the vibe we were after.”
 With the band’s strongest lineup to date and best material so far, Abigail Williams are prepared to change people’s preconceptions about what black metal is supposed to be.
 In September the band will tour North America with Immolation, Vader, Lecherous Nocturne and Pathology and, while they plan to be more selective than they’ve been in the past about bills they’ll play, Abigail Williams hope to spread the black magic onstage until their name is synonymous with the progenitors of the genre that once inspired them.

-Nucleus is a death metal band from Chicago, formed in 2012.
+Nucleus is a Sci-fi themed death metal band based out of Chicago, IL.

 BLOOD OF THE WOLF